 Managing sensor runtime thresholds

 The time that a Tanium Client takes to run a question varies widely, based on which sensors, and how many, the question invokes.
-To
+To help you assess the impact that running Tanium questions has on endpoint resources,

 The Tanium Client tracks the runtime for each sensor when a question runs it, calculates the average of all the past runtimes for that sensor, and sends the updated runtime information to the Tanium Server every three hours.
 The Tanium Server calculates the average runtime based on the latest updates from all the endpoints that reported runtimes for the sensor.